 Evening primrose oil comes from the seeds of a wildflower that grows throughout the United States.
 The oil, gamma-linolenic acid (GLA), is an omega-6 essential fatty acid that is also found in the seeds of borage and black currant.
 The human body cannot make GLA so it must be obtained from outside sources.
 However, the body can convert another omega-6 fatty acid, linoleic acid found in nuts and vegetable oils, to GLA.
 In general, however, GLA is hard to come by in the diet.

-Native Americans used the seeds, leaves and roots for food.
+Native Americans used evening primrose oil seeds, leaves and roots for food.
 They also made poultices from the whole plant to heal bruises, and decoctions of the roots to treat hemorrhoids.
 The leaves were employed to treat minor wounds, gastrointestinal complaints, and sore throats.

-It wasn't until the 1930s that the oil began to be used widely to address many different health problems including brittle nails and hair, eczema, premenstrual syndrome (PMS), rheumatoid arthritis, Raynaud's phenomenon, multiple sclerosis, Sjogren's syndrome, diabetic peripheral neuropathy, breast pain, menopausal symptoms, and others.
+It wasn't until the 1930s that evening primrose oil benefits were discovered for addressing many different health problems including brittle nails and hair, eczema, premenstrual syndrome (PMS), rheumatoid arthritis, Raynaud's phenomenon, multiple sclerosis, Sjogren's syndrome, diabetic peripheral neuropathy, breast pain, menopausal symptoms, and others.
 Evening primrose oil has also been used in pregnancy for preventing high blood pressure, shortening labor, starting labor, and preventing late deliveries.

-After reviewing the scientific evidence, the Natural Medicines Comprehensive Database, concluded that EPO is “possibly effective” for treatment of breast pain (but may not be effective for severe, long-term pain) and for treatment of osteoporosis when used in combination with calcium and fish oils.
-The review also found EPO “possibly ineffective” for treating PMS, ADHD, eczema, and hot flashes and night sweats due to menopause.
-The review found insufficient evidence to rate effectiveness of EPO for treating chronic fatigue syndrome, rheumatoid arthritis, complications of pregnancy, Sjogren's syndrome and concluded that more evidence is needed to assess the possible benefit of EPO for the treatment of cancer, acne, multiple sclerosis, heart disease, high cholesterol, and Alzheimer's disease.
+After reviewing the scientific evidence, the Natural Medicines Comprehensive Database, concluded that evening primrose oil is “possibly effective” for treatment of breast pain (but may not be effective for severe, long-term pain) and for treatment of osteoporosis when used in combination with calcium and fish oils.
+The review also found evening primrose oil “possibly ineffective” for treating PMS, ADHD, eczema, and hot flashes and night sweats due to menopause.
+The review found insufficient evidence to rate effectiveness of evening primrose oil for treating chronic fatigue syndrome, rheumatoid arthritis, complications of pregnancy, Sjogren's syndrome and concluded that more evidence is needed to assess the possible benefit of EPO for the treatment of cancer, acne, multiple sclerosis, heart disease, high cholesterol, and Alzheimer's disease.

 As with most dietary supplements, do not expect immediate results when taking EPO supplements; it usually takes six to eight weeks for benefits to appear.